Lepelaarsplassen

 The herd of cows moving between two dry patches of the wetlands.
 Just beyond the geese, a spoonbill is hunting.
 The dike is visible in the background.
 This picture is roughly representative of the ratio of cows and geese to spoonbills in the park.

-The name of the park suggests that there are plenty of spoonbills living in the park, but I only saw two.
-I didn’t mind though, as I was able to get a good view from a bird hide of one of the spoonbills hunting.
+park, but I only saw two.
+I didn’t mind though, as I was able to get a good view

 A spoonbill hunting while some geese look on.